-Relevant provisions Question Answer

-Inter mediaries

-59. Footnote 35 of the AML/CFT Guideline Using intermediaries for ongoing monitoring Can an intermediary be relied upon to conduct ongoing monitoring as per section 5 of Schedule 2 to the AMLO?
+Relevant provisions Question Answer AML/CFT Guideline Who qualifies as "senior management" for the purposes of being able to approve establishing / continuing a business relationship with a PEP? with sufficient seniority.
+The number and title of such persons will vary according to the size, type and institutional risk assessment of the Al. Senior management may include personnel in another jurisdiction if this reflects the Al's organisational structure and risk management practices.
+56. Paragraphs 4.9.13 and 4.9.19 of the AML/CFT Guideline Former non-Hong Kong PEPs Does an Al need to obtain senior management approval if an Al decide not to apply, or not to continue to apply the EDD measures to a former non-Hong Kong PEP who no longer presents a high risk of ML/TF after stepping down?
+No. The decision for not applying EDD does not require senior management.
+However, Al should conduct an appropriate assessment on the ML/TF risk associated with the previous PEP status taking into account various risk factors, including but not limited to: (a) the level of (informal) influence that the individual could still exercise; (b) the seniority of the position that the individual held as a PEP; or (c) whether the individual's previous and current function are linked in any way (e.g. formally by appointment of the PEPs successor, or informally by the fact that the PEP continues to deal with the same substantive matters).
+Inter mediaries 57.
+Footnote 48 of the AML/CFT Guideline Using intermediaries for ongoing monitoring Can an intermediary be relied upon to conduct ongoing monitoring as per section 5 of Schedule 2 to the AMLO?
 No. Section 18 of Schedule 2 only allows an AI to carry out any CDD measures set out in section 2 of Schedule 2 by means of an intermediary but does not allow an AI to rely on an intermediary to continuously monitor relevant business relationships as required by section 5 of Schedule 2.
 Therefore, an AI cannot rely on an intermediary to continuously monitor its business relationships with a customer (ie ongoing CDD and transaction monitoring).
-However, the AI may use an intermediary to collect further documents, data and information, and provide or coordinate relevant updates, to assist the AI in ensuring that the CDD records maintained by the AI remain upto-date and relevant.

-Corr espondent bank ing

-60. Paragraph 11.1 of the AML/CFT Guideline "Another institution" In the definition of correspondent banking, what is meant by the term "another institution"?
-While the AMLO does not define what "another institution" means in the definition of correspondent banking, section 7 and section 14 of Schedule 2 only apply to correspondent banking relationship with an institution located in a place outside of Hong Kong that carries on a business similar to that carried on by an AI.
+However, the AI may use an intermediary to collect further documents, data and information, and provide or coordinate relevant updates, to assist the AI in ensuring that the CDD records maintained by the AI remain up- to-date and relevant.
+Corr espondent bank ring 58.
+Paragraph 11.1 of the AML/CFT "Another institution" In the definition of correspondent banking, what While the AMLO does not define what "another institution" means in the definition of correspondent banking, section 7 and section 14 of Schedule 2 only apply to correspondent banking relationship with an institution located in a place outside of Hong Kong that carries on a business similar to that carried on by an AI.